 Land Value Taxation (LVT) is rational taxation of immovable property (land).
 LVT can be a major tool for strengthening the development market in cities, reduce taxes for productive citizens and businesses and provide a progressive fair and equitable source of public revenue.

-- Infill directed - frees lots buildings
+- Direct Infill - frees lots to build

 Compact - produce more efficient, consolidated units

-Dense - incentive to build upward
+Density - incentive to build upward

 Affordable Housing - lower incomes qualify for loan